Paragon Estates, Colorado

 Paragon Estates is an unincorporated community and a census-designated place (CDP) located in and governed by Boulder County, Colorado, United States.
 The CDP is a part of the Boulder, CO Metropolitan Statistical Area.
 The population of the Paragon Estates CDP was 975 at the United States Census 2020.
-The Boulder post office (Zip Code 80303) serves the area.
+Mailing addresses in the community are assigned the Zip Code 80303.

 Geography

 Paragon Estates is located in southeastern Boulder County on the northwest edge of Louisville and 6 mi southeast of Boulder.
 U.S. Highway 36, the Denver–Boulder Turnpike, forms the southwest edge of the CDP.

 The Paragon Estates CDP has an area of 4.361 km2, including 0.020 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Paragon Estates CDP for the United States Census 2010.